Student Online Personal Protection Act

 What is SOPPA?

-The Student Online Personal Protection Act, or SOPPA, is a date privacy law regulating student data collection and use by schools, the Illinois State Board of Education and education technology (EdTech) vendors.
+The Student Online Personal Protection Act, or SOPPA, is a data privacy law regulating student data collection and use by schools, the Illinois State Board of Education and education technology (EdTech) vendors.

 What does it mean for you?